 Jacey is a great advocate of professional level critique groups for writers.
 She's secretary of the Milford Writer's Conference in the UK, an annual event for writers, currently held in Snowdonia.
 Up to fifteen writers assemble for a week with a chunk of writing (short stoies or novel sections).
 During the week the pieces are critiqued and discussed.
 It's a peer-to-peer event with no tutors.
 Everyone is equal.
 Jacey's a graduate (or should that be, survivor) of all but three Milfords since 1998, and is already signed up for the next one.
 Here's the Milford web page.

-As light relief from writing novels Jacey occasionally writes short stories which have been published in magazines on both sides of the Atlantic, both genre and mainstream, web-only publications, podcasts and print anthologies including four published by DAW, one by Tor, one by Dark Quest, another by Fabulous Albion and several by Zombies Need Brains Press - the most recent being 'My Battery is Low and It is Getting Dark' (2020).
+As light relief from writing novels Jacey occasionally writes short stories which have been published in magazines on both sides of the Atlantic, both genre and mainstream, web-only publications, podcasts and print anthologies including four published by DAW, one by Tor, one by Dark Quest, another by Fabulous Albion and several by Zombies Need Brains Press - the most recent being 'My Battery is Low and It is Getting Dark' (2020), and Derelict (2021).
 Recent publications include Nature Magazine's Futures series, Buzzymag.com, Trysts of Fate and Grievous Angel.
 Her stories have been translated into Estonian, Polish, Galician, Catalan, and (unfortunately without permission) Italian.

 Jacey has been on panels at Worldcons, Eastercons, Fantasycons, Novacons, Bristolcons.
 Sledge Lit, Andromeda One and is always happy to talk - preferably on a subject she knows something about, and take part in panels.
 She sometimes presents her workshop on How to Get an Agent, and is also happy to do workshops on topics like worldbuilding or characterisation or planning a trilogy.
 She attended the Helsinki Worldcon in 2017 and Dublin Worldcon (2019).
 She was planning to attend Worldcon in New Zealand (2020), but sadly Coronavirus had other ideas.

 Fantasycon Panel 2015